mananbaig/scyllaDB/docs/dev/truncate-with-tablets.md

 If the node which controls the truncate operation crashes before truncate is complete, it will leave load balancing disabled.

+## 2. Short term mitigation (holding ERM pointer)

+Holding an effective replication map pointer on any node will pause load balancing until the pointer is released.
+Therefor, obtaining an ERM pointer before truncate starts will pause load balancing operations until truncate is complete, when the ERM pointer can be released, which will resume load balancing.

+This solution does not suffer from the problems with concurrent truncate operations, or with manual load balancing disable/enable by an admin.

-## 2. Truncate as a topology operation
+## 3. Truncate as a topology operation

 We need a barrier that will wait on any on-going tablet transitions on the truncated table AND on its subordinate views (materialized views and secondary indexes), and prevent any new